fforw/d3ft-test/README.md

-# Simple Starter
+# d3ft-test

-Simple JS build starter for simple, client-only demos.
+Layout test for a left right oriented hierarchical tree with variable sizes